Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 To Store Cake:

 - I keep this cake at room temperature on my counter.
 I don’t own a glass cake cover so I use a colander.
 This cake is delicious for about 2 to 3 days.
-If my way leaves you unsettled, you can always place the cake back into the 8×8-inch baking dish and cover it with plastic wrap.
-You can also place them in containers with lids and just store them at room temp.
+If my way leaves you unsettled, you can always place the cake on a large plate or baking dish and cover it with plastic wrap.
+You can also place slices in containers with lids and just store them at room temperature.